code16/website/source/_posts/sharp-9-built-to-last.md

 author: philippe
 ---

 In the release post of [Sharp 8](https://code16.fr/posts/sharp-8-for-laravel-is-here/), last year, I mentioned that we were already working on the v9, and that it would be an ambitious technical release, without new features.
-It was indeed ambitious, and it took us a bit more time than expected, but it's finally here! and good news: it also brings some great new features.
+It was indeed ambitious, and it took us a bit more time than expected, but it’s finally here! and good news: it also brings some great new features.

 ## Inertia, Tailwind CSS and shadcn/ui